-R. Kelly has been sentenced to 30 years in prison on sex trafficking charges.
-Kelly, one of the most celebrated R&B singers of the ’90s, was convicted in September 2021 on nine counts of racketeering, including acts of bribery and sexual exploitation of a child.
-His sentencing, which came on Wednesday in Brooklyn, is the culmination of a long, slow build of accusations that go back decades.
+R. Kelly has been sentenced to 20 years in prison on child pornography charges.
+Kelly, one of the most celebrated R&B singers of the ’90s, was convicted in September 2022 on three counts of child pornography and three counts of enticing a minor in Illinois.
+He is already serving a 30-year prison sentence in New York after being convicted on sex trafficking charges in 2021.
+The two convictions are the culmination of a long, slow build of accusations that go back decades.

 Kelly has been accused of sexual relationships with minors going back to 1994, when he married 15-year-old pop star Aaliyah.
 (The marriage was annulled.)
 In the 25 years since then, he has been sued multiple times for inappropriate sexual contact with a minor (he settled out of court every time), and he was eventually charged with creating child pornography.
 (A jury found him not guilty on the grounds that they could not conclusively identify the other figure in his infamous sex tape as a child.)

 In 2017, he was accused of creating an abusive “sex cult” of very young women, whom he allegedly isolates, brainwashes, and abuses physically and emotionally.
 Since the story broke, multiple women have added their own testimonies of abuse at R. Kelly’s hands, including his ex-wife.
 (Through a lawyer, Kelly has denied all accusations, saying he would “work diligently and forcibly to pursue his accusers and clear his name.”)

 Yet despite decades of lawsuits and allegations, Kelly’s career marched steadily on.
 In 2017, he finished an arena tour with a few cancellations.
 In 2018, he toured with singer Charlie Wilson (there were some protests).
 His music appeared in Pitch Perfect 3.